aqilrvsb/go-whatsapp-web-multidevice/README.md

 - ✅ Broadcast capabilities
 - ✅ Analytics dashboard
 - ✅ Campaign management
+- ✅ Message sequences with niche targeting
+- ✅ Optimized broadcasting with device workers
+- ✅ Automatic triggers for campaigns and sequences

 **Support**: Create an issue on GitHub for help!